FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 - - -
 - - -
 ###Notes
-FreeMedForms is a suite of medical applications regrouping an Electronic Medical Record manager, a prescriber, some clinical coding assistants.
+FreeMedForms is a suite of medical applications regrouping an Electronic Medical Record manager, a prescriber assistant, some clinical coding assistants.
 More apps are on the way.
 All applications are free, open source and released under the GPLv3 licence.

 !